vladimirpekarski/wordofwisdom/README.md

 # wordofwisdom

 TCP server/client to demonstrate proof of work (pow) form of cryptographic proof.
-Challenge–response protocols is used. sha256 is used because it's widely used in cryptography and go has standard package for it.
+Challenge–response protocol is used. sha256 is used because it's widely used in cryptography and go has standard package for it.

 ### Run